cassmastern/lers-sandbox/docs/sec_freeform/index.md

-# Concepts, Essays and more
+# Concepts, Essays and More

 This section contains speculative concepts, technical essays, 'technical memoirs', and other, somewhat free-form pieces of text.